tailucas/pylib/README.md

-# pylib
-Common Python modules
+Common and partially related Python functions organized into various modules that align with high-level functions.